 - Inside layer: Polyester mesh material

 It is similar to the big windbreakers hikers use.
-This jacket offers a high protection and an unrivaled comfort for the long hours it may be worn.
-There is also a super insulation.
+This jacket offers high protection and unrivaled comfort for the long hours it may be worn, even for the legs.
+There is also super insulation.
 Meaning, the heat your dog generates is kept in for a perfect temperature even during winter’s coldest walks!

 4. RC Pet Products Packable Dog Rain Poncho

 Clearly not the most durable Taffeta shell raincoat your dog will wear.
 But if you have a short rainy season, it should do the trick and it’s cheap!

 It’s quite flimsy and thin but it is definitely protecting against the rain.
 This is better suited for long-haired dog breeds.
 Those who just need protection against the pouring water, and don’t require much-added heat.
 This parka for dogs is available in XXS, XS, S, M, L, XL, and XXL so there’s one for everybody!
 And obviously, it comes with a carrying pouch!

 The bottom line, there are a couple of items priced around $20 that are clearly better than others.
 Yet, you may prefer a dog raincoat with hood that offers decent protection for half the price.

 Perhaps a little flimsy, this waterproof raincoat is for small dogs who just need a punctual solution to protect them against the elements.
 It is not the sturdiest but it should work just fine for sporadic uses, such as a couple of times a month.
 For more regular outings, you will need one of the abovementioned dog raincoats.